teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Derived weighted indices

-XXXX We could possibly simplify weighted indices by specifying that one XXXX is derived from another by multiplying the weights by a vector of just a XXXX few possible multipliers.  eg, "0, Wge, Wme, Wbe" as possible multiples.
+> XXXX We could possibly simplify weighted indices by specifying that one
+> is derived from another by multiplying the weights by a vector of just a
+> few possible multipliers.  eg, "0, Wge, Wme, Wbe" as possible multiples.

 ### Copying indices

-XXXX We could possibly want a way to say "these two indices are the same", XXXX here and in SNIPs.
+> XXXX We could possibly want a way to say "these two indices are the same",
+> here and in SNIPs.

 ### RSAId indices